 Inferential (Blind) SQL Injection

-Blind SQL injections mainly rely on the server’s behavior and response patterns where the attacker closely observes the indirect clues.
+Blind SQL injections mainly rely on the server’s behavior and response patterns, where the attacker closely observes the indirect clues.
 For this observation, the attacker sends the server data payloads.
-This type of technique is called Blind SQL injection because the attacker doesn’t get the data from the website database, thus making it impossible to see the information about the attack in-band.
+Experts call this technique Blind SQL Injection because the attacker doesn’t receive data directly from the website’s database, making it impossible to view the attack details in-band.
 The Blind SQL injection is classified into two methods:

-1. Boolean: Here the attacker sends an SQL query to the database that prompts the application to return a result.
+Here, the attacker sends an SQL query to the database that prompts the application to return a result.
 However, depending on the query, true or false, the result varies, and based on the result, the information modifies or stays the same, that is there in the HTTP response.
-With the help of it, the attacker finds out whether the result is true or false in the message generated.
+With its help, the attacker finds out whether the result is true or false in the message generated.

-2. Time-based: When an SQL query is sent to the database by the attacker, the database waits for some seconds to respond.
-By observing that period of time taken by the database to respond, the attacker gets to analyze whether the query is true or false.
-And based on that result, an HTTP response is generated either instantly or after some waiting period.
+The attacker sends an SQL query to the database, and the database waits for a few seconds before responding.
+By observing the period taken by the database to respond, the attacker gets to analyze whether the query is true or false.
 Thus, without relying on the data from the database, the attacker can determine if the message used has returned true or false.

 Out-of-band SQL Injection